Skip to main content

 How do I monitor multiple Tomcat instances?

-Run one JMX Scraper per Tomcat instance, each configured with a different OTEL_JMX_SERVICE_URL.
+Run one JMX Scraper per Tomcat instance, each with a different OTEL_JMX_SERVICE_URL.
 All scrapers export to the same Collector:

 docker-compose.yaml (multiple instances)